khakhalin/notes/00_to_read_neuro.md

 Nicola, W. and Clopath, C. (2017).
 Supervised learning in spiking neural networks with FORCE training.
 Nature Communications, 8(1):1–15.

 Nicola, W. and Clopath, C. (2019).
 A diversity of interneurons and Hebbian plasticity facilitate rapid compressible learning in the hippocampus.
 Nature Neuroscience, 22(7):1168–1181.

-Raman, D. V., Rotondo, A. P., and O’Leary, T. (2019).
-Fundamental bounds on learning performance in neural circuits.
-In Proceedings of the National Academy of Sciences, page 201813416.

 Brea, J., Senn, W., and Pfister, J.-P. (2013).
 Matching Recall and Storage in Sequence Learning with Spiking Neural Networks.
 Journal of Neuroscience, 33(23):9565–9575.